4 Models for areal spatial structure

 Figure 4.2: Though they are quite different, the geometries shown in panels A, B, C, and D each have the same adjacency graph.
 Therefore, each geometry would have the same distribution under the Besag model.

 A fundamental objection is that summarising a geometry by an adjacency graph represents a loss of information.
 Many geometries share the same adjacency graph, and as such are isomorphic under the Besag model (Figure 4.2).
-Though not in itself a problem, this fact prompts consideration as to whether the class of geometries with the same adjacency graph is sufficiently similar to merit identical models.
+Though not in itself a problem, this fact prompts consideration whether the class of geometries with the same adjacency graph is sufficiently similar to merit identical models.

 Intuitively, the more regular the spatial structure, the less information is lost in compression to an adjacency graph.
 In image analysis, very little spatial information is lost in compression of a lattice structure to an adjacency graph.
 On the other hand, the regions of a country, determined by political and geographic forces, tend to display greater irregularity.
-The appropriateness of adjacency compression therefore varies by the type of geometry common to the application setting.
+The appropriateness of adjacency compression varies therefore by the type of geometry common to the application setting.

 The regularity of realistic geometries may help to constrain each class to be similar.
 In other words, although pathological geometries can be constructed, they might be implausible in statistical practice and so of limited concern.